19Lilly/gamedify-poc/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To try play default test quiz enter 1234 code
+To try playing default test quiz, enter 1234 code